bultza/DIY-Weather-Clock-Firmware/README.md

 </div>

 Software:
-* Download and install Arduino IDE: https://www.arduino.cc/en/software/
+- Download and install Arduino IDE: https://www.arduino.cc/en/software/

-* Install the ESP8266 package:
+- Install the ESP8266 board package:
-  * File -> Preferences
+  - File -> Preferences
-  * In Additional Boards Manager URLs, add this: https://arduino.esp8266.com/stable/package_esp8266com_index.json
+  - Add to "Additional Boards Manager URLs": https://arduino.esp8266.com/stable/package_esp8266com_index.json
-  * Tools -> Board -> Boards Manager...
+  - Tools -> Board -> Boards Manager...
-  * Search ESP8266
+  - Search for ESP8266
-  * Install "esp8266 by ESP8266 Community"
+  - Install "esp8266 by ESP8266 Community"
-  * Go to Tools → Board and choose: "Generic ESP8266 Module"
+  - Select board: "Generic ESP8266 Module"

-* Clone this repository in your Arduino Sketch folder :-D
+- Clone this repository into your Arduino sketch folder
-* Install the required libraries on the Arduino IDE -> Icon libraries -> search and install:
+- Install required libraries using the Arduino Library Manager:
- * Adafruit SSD1306 by Adafruit
+  - Adafruit SSD1306 (by Adafruit)
- * Adafruit GFX Library by Adafruit
+  - Adafruit GFX Library (by Adafruit)
- * Any other dependencies that the previous 2 create.
+  - Any dependencies pulled by those libraries
-* Compile and upload the code.
+- Compile and upload the firmware

 ## Resources & Thanks
-* This firmware is a fork from the original (awesome and thank you so much) one that you can find here: https://www.whynot.org.ua/en/electronic-kits/hu-061-diy-kit-wi-fi-weather-forecast-clock
+- Original firmware and inspiration: https://www.whynot.org.ua/en/electronic-kits/hu-061-diy-kit-wi-fi-weather-forecast-clock
-* Also thank you so much to wttr.in for providing weather information all over the world for free: https://github.com/chubin/wttr.in
+- Huge thanks to wttr.in for providing free weather data: https://github.com/chubin/wttr.in
-* Aliexpress
+- In your source website for DIY projects just search for "ESP8266 DIY" or "weather clock diy" to find the hardware, usually for less than 10€

+Simple clock, honest code.
+Less magic, more control.